-Danny Ward, the farrier from Martinsville, Va., might be as well known as a “tool guy” as he is as a horseshoer.
-But the member of the International Horseshoeing Hall Of Fame, says at least some of his penchant for tool repair and maintenance is a matter of necessity.
+Danny Ward, late farrier from Martinsville, Va., might have been as well known as a "tool guy" as he was a horseshoer.
+But the member of the International Horseshoeing Hall Of Fame, maintained that at least some of his penchant for tool repair and maintenance was a matter of necessity.

 “When you’re running a shoeing school, you can’t afford to replace your tools every class or two,” says Ward, the long-time operator of the Danny Ward Horseshoeing School.
 “It’s just not financially practical.
 So you learn to fix your tools and slick them up a little bit to get them to last a little longer.
 Especially when you see things like a student using a hoof nipper to pull off a shoe and trying to trim a hoof with a pull off.”

 While many farriers may not have the skills or experience to work on tools that Ward has, he shared some relatively simple tips during a classroom session at the 2013 International Hoof-Care Summit in Cincinnati, Ohio.
 Some of them take only a few minutes of effort a day and require a minimum of skill, but can have immediate results and help your bottom line.

 “These little things can pay off,” Ward says.
 “After all, tools aren’t cheap.”